 SMAX software for IT and Enterprise Service Management makes it easier for IT and non-IT to get employees back to work faster, happier.

 Pervasive automation of processes, workflows and tasks makes service desk agents more productive.
 Machine learning powered auto-categorization of tickets and the capability to identify patterns in data eliminates incident recurrences.
 Context-sensitive agent-to-agent live chat enables them to address and resolve employee and business expectations.

 An easy-to-use self-service portal with a 24x7 virtual agent offers a modern user experience.
 Employees can find solutions to their issues quickly or request goods and services, resulting in increased employee satisfaction and efficiency.

 Out-of-the-box best practices, codeless configurations and easy software maintenance require less people and effort to configure, run and update the software solution.
 And with SMAX’ license and deployment flexibility you can run your service desk the way you want, where you want – on-prem, SaaS or cloud with AWS, Microsoft Azure, and Google Cloud.

 SMAX brings the value of service management to all areas of your business.
 Enterprise Service Management with SMAX makes your service desk agents more productive, reduces your TCO and increases employee satisfaction.

 Visit the SMAX webpage below to learn more about SMAX capabilities and benefits.

-Micro Focus is a leader in the Forrester Wave for Enterprise Service Management.
+Micro Focus SMAX is the #1 global winner for ESM in the Research In Action Vendor Selection Matrix ESM.
 Read this report to find out why.

 Service Management Automation X (SMAX) is Micro Focus’ software solution for ITSM, ITAM and ESM.
 Watch the video for an introduction to SMAX for ESM, or visit the SMAX web site to learn more about the SMAX software, its functionality and benefits.